-What is mobile data?
-Mobile or cellular data is the Internet service from your network operator or carrier.
+Cellular data (also called mobile data mostly outside the United States) is the Internet service from your network operator or carrier.
 It can be 2G (GPRS and EDGE), 3G (UMTS, WCDMA, HSDPA, HSPA, etc), 4G (LTE), or 5G.
-Mobile data works through your SIM card, so you can use it every where you go, so long as your network operator has service or coverage.
+All of these work through your SIM card, so you can use cellular data every where you go, so long as your network operator has service or coverage.

 1. To Preserve Battery Power

 One of the major reasons why mobile users turn off mobile data is to preserve battery power.
 Whenever your data is on, your phone does more work to keep the connection alive.
 This is why sometimes your smartphone gets hot if you browse or chat with it for extended periods.